Jump to:

 History

-Essential components of a history include whether the injury occurred acutely or has had a more insidious/chronic course, when the injury occurred, what was the mechanism of injury, the location of the pain/symptoms, how the pain is characterized and if there is any radiating pain.
-Other important components include prior shoulder injuries, prior shoulder surgeries, what activities or positions alleviate or exacerbate the symptoms, and what treatments and/or interventions have been attempted thus far, and to what benefit.
+Essential components of a history include when the injury occurred, what was the mechanism of injury, the location of the pain/symptoms, how the pain is characterized and if there is any radiating pain.
+Other important components include prior shoulder injuries, prior shoulder surgeries, what activities or positions alleviate or exacerbate the symptoms, what treatments and/or interventions have been attempted thus far, and to what benefit.

 Physical examination

-Examination includes inspection for focal muscular atrophy, bruising or potential bony deformity of the clavicles, AC joints, as well as muscular deformities (i.e., Popeye or Ludington signs).
+Examination includes inspection for focal muscular atrophy, bruising or potential bony deformity of the clavicles, AC and Sternoclavicular (SC) joints, as well as muscular deformities.
 The patient’s cervical spine alignment and scapular positioning should be noted.
-Palpation of superficial structures should include the sternoclavicular joint, clavicle, AC joint, coracoid process, supraclavicular fossa, greater and lesser tuberosities of the humerus, LHB in the bicipital groove, spine of the scapula and corresponding RTC musculature.
+Palpation of superficial structures should include the SC joint, clavicle, AC joint, coracoid process, supraclavicular fossa, greater and lesser tuberosities of the humerus, LHB in the bicipital groove, spine of the scapula and corresponding RTC musculature.
 Then, active and passive range of motion, strength, neurovascular testing, and special tests are performed.
 Special attention should be paid to muscle tone, symmetry, and deformity.
 An examination of the opposite shoulder should always be performed as a comparison as well as a cervical spine examination, if needed, to rule out spine pathology.

 Functional assessment